OpenMDAO/OpenMDAO/ROADMAP.md

 This document represents the OpenMDAO development team's perspective on what we feel are the most important areas to focus on for framework development in 2020.
 It is intended to communicate our current perspective to the OpenMDAO user community, and to provide a basis for their feedback.
-It is not intended to be all encompassing or a binding development plan, but should be regarded as an very strong indication of the focus of the core development team.
+It is not intended to be all encompassing or a binding development plan, but should be regarded as an indication of the focus of the core development team.

 There are four main topic areas that will be focused on:
 - Releasing OpenMDAO V3.0